November 14, 2023

 Danuta Mirka studied music theory in Poland and earned a PhD in musicology at the University of Helsinki, Finland.
 She was a Senior Fulbright Fellow at Indiana University, Bloomington, and a Humboldt Fellow and Research Fellow of the DFG (Deutsche Forschungsgemeinschaft) at the University of Freiburg, Germany.
 Before coming to Northwestern, she taught at the Szymanowski Academy of Music in Katowice, Poland, and the University of Southampton, UK.
 During her time in the UK she obtained the Research Fellowship of the Leverhulme Trust.

 Mirka’s research interests encompass various aspects of structure and expression in Western art music of the eighteenth, nineteenth and twentieth centuries, focusing on the theory and analysis of meter and rhythm and the study of musical communication.
 She is particularly interested in integrating aspects of historical music theory with those of contemporary research in music theory and cognition.
 She is the co-editor, with Kofi Agawu, of Communication in Eighteenth-Century Music (2008) and the editor of The Oxford Handbook of Topic Theory (2014), which received the Citation of Special Merit from the Society for Music Theory in 2015.
-Her books include The Sonoristic Structuralism of Krzysztof Penderecki (1997), Metric Manipulations in Haydn and Mozart: Chamber Music for Strings, 1787–1791 (2009), which won the 2011 Wallace Berry Award of the Society for Music Theory, and Hypermetric Manipulations in Haydn and Mozart: Chamber Music for Strings, 1787–1791 (2021).
+Her books include The Sonoristic Structuralism of Krzysztof Penderecki (1997), Metric Manipulations in Haydn and Mozart: Chamber Music for Strings, 1787–1791 (2009), which won the 2011 Wallace Berry Award of the Society for Music Theory, and Hypermetric Manipulations in Haydn and Mozart: Chamber Music for Strings, 1787–1791 (2021), which received the 2023 Marjorie Weston Emerson Award from the Mozart Society of America.
 Her articles have appeared in such scholarly journals as The Journal of Musicology, Journal of Music Theory, Music Theory Online, Eighteenth-Century Music, The American Journal of Semiotics, Semiotica, and The Musical Quarterly.
 Her article “The Mystery of the Cadential Six-Four,” published in the collection What Is the Cadence?
 (2015), received the 2017 Roland Jackson Award from the American Musicological Society.

 A former vice president of the Society for Music Analysis, Mirka has served on the editorial boards of Music Theory Spectrum, Eighteenth-Century Music, Journal of Music Theory and Music Theory and Analysis.